-After ten days off, GCU returns to action for its first ever Mountain West road contest in San Jose, California, against San José State Sunday afternoon.
-Tip-off is set for 3 p.m.
-MST on MW Network.
+After 10 days since last playing, Grand Canyon returns to action Sunday for its first-ever Mountain West road contest in San Jose, California, against San José State.
+Tipoff is set for 3 p.m.
+(Phoenix time)

 AT A GLANCE

-- Sophomore Chloe Mann is the team leader in points at 15.3 per game, totaling double digits in nine of 11 contests.
-Mann has been exceptional from the free throw line, shooting 88% and making 44 of 50 attempts.
-Her free throw percentage is 28th in the nation and leads all Mountain West players.
+- GCU sophomore guard Chloe Mann is the team leader in points at 15.3 per game, totaling double digits in nine of the Lopes' 11 contests.
+Mann has been exceptional from the free throw line, shooting 88% (44 of 50).
+Her free throw percentage ranks 28th in the nation and leads all Mountain West players.

-- Freshman Ines Zounia claimed the team's second Mountain West weekly award of the season Dec.
+- Lopes freshman Ines Zounia claimed the team's second Mountain West weekly award of the season on Dec.
 21, earning MW Freshman of the Week.
-Against UNLV, the france native totaled 10 points, three boards, two assists, one steal, and a block in 14 minutes off the bench.
-She is the second Lope to earn freshman of the week this season, joining Norah Moo.
+Against UNLV, the France native totaled 10 points, three boards, two assists, one steal and a block in 14 minutes off the bench.
+She is the second Lope to earn MW Freshman of the Week this season, joining Norah Moo.

-- Junior Julianna LaMendola has dished out 10 assists over her last two contets, five each against Santa Clara and UNLV.
-LaMendola is the team's leading rebounder at 5.9 boards per game, and is coming off a season best 10 rebounds vs. UNLV Dec.
-17. Over her past three games, LaMendola is averaging 4.6 points, 7.3 steals, 4.0 assists, 1.0 steals, and 1.7 blocks per game.
+- GCU junior Julianna LaMendola has dished out 10 assists over her last two contests, five each against Santa Clara and UNLV.
+LaMendola is the team's leading rebounder at 5.9 boards per game and is coming off a season-best 10 rebounds vs. UNLV on Dec.
+17. Over her past three games, LaMendola is averaging 4.6 points, 7.3 steals, 4.0 assists, 1.0 steals and 1.7 blocks per game.

-- GCU has 121 offensive boards this season, 30 more than their opponents combined.
-Graduate Favor Ayodele pulled down eight offensive rebounds (9 total rebounds) against UNLV, aiding to GCU's 17 O-boards as a team, second most in a game this season.
-The Lopes have tallied eight games with double digit rebounding totals.
+- GCU has 121 offensive boards this season, 30 more than its opponents.
+Graduate power forward Favor Ayodele pulled down eight offensive rebounds (nine total rebounds) against UNLV, aiding GCU's 17-offensive board effort, the second most in a game this season.
+The Lopes have tallied eight games with double-digit offensive rebounding totals.

-- The squad finished non conference play Dec.
-14 against Santa Clara, rounding out the toughest non conference schedule in program history.
-As of NET rankings Dec.
-23, GCU's non conference opponents include two Quad 1 teams, three Quad 2's, and a Quad 3 opponent.
-GCU owns the 20th toughest schedule in the nation, with the second toughest in the Mountain West coming in at 109.
+- The squad finished nonconference play on Dec.
+14 against Santa Clara, rounding out the toughest nonconference schedule in program history.
+As of NET rankings on Dec.
+23, GCU's nonconference schedule includes two Quad 1, three Quad 2s and a Quad 3 opponent.
+GCU owns the 20th-toughest schedule in the nation and the toughest in the conference, with the MW's second toughest ranking 109th.

-- The Lopes average 25 points off the bench each game, ranking 74th in the nation and first in the Mountain West.
+- The Lopes average 25 points off the bench, ranking 74th in the nation and first in the Mountain West.

 THIS GAME

-- Grand Canyon goes on the road for the first time in Mountain West play, facing San José State Sunday afternoon.
+- Grand Canyon goes on the road for the first time in Mountain West play, facing San José State on Sunday.

 - The meeting between the Lopes and Spartans is the first in program history.